Secure CheckoutPersonal information is secured with SSL technology.

 Bedir Tekinerdogan is a full professor and chair of the Information Technology group at Wageningen University in The Netherlands.
 He received his MSc degree (1994) and a PhD degree (2000) in Computer Science, both from the University of Twente, The Netherlands.
 From 2003 until 2008 he was a faculty member at University of Twente, after which he joined Bilkent University until 2015.
 He has more than 20 years of experience in software engineering research and education.
 His main research includes the engineering of smart software-intensive systems.
 In particular, he has focused on and is interested in software architecture design, software product line engineering, model-driven development, parallel computing, cloud computing and system of systems engineering.
 He has been active in dozens of national and international research and consultancy projects with various large software companies whereby he has worked as a principal researcher and leading software/system architect.
 He has reviewed more than 100 national and international software research and development projects and is a regular reviewer for around 20 international journals.
 He graduated around 40 MSc students and supervised more than 10 PhD students.
 He has developed and taught more than 15 different academic software engineering courses and has provided software engineering courses to more than 50 companies in The Netherlands, Germany and Turkey.

-Full Professor, Information Technology Group, Wageningen University, The Netherlands
+Full Professor, Information Technology Group, Wageningen University & Research, The Netherlands

 Önder Babur is a post-doctoral researcher in the Software Engineering & Technology (SET) group at Eindhoven University of Technology.
 He holds a PhD from Eindhoven University of Technology, The Netherlands; MSc from RWTH Aachen, Germany and BSc from METU, Turkey.
 He has further experience as a software engineer in Germany and as a researcher in Spain.
 His main research interests lie in the fields of model-driven engineering, software architectures, domain-specific languages, and recently applied data mining and machine learning for those domains.
 Over the years, he has been involved in a number of research projects on automotive software engineering and software product lines, green computing and multiscale modeling for computational science.
 He currently focuses on data science and machine learning applications for model analytics and management, where he publishes his work in international venues and cooperates with high tech companies.